delete-app/landing/apps/landing/src/content/docs/learn/compatibility/beyond-having-things-in-common.md

 ---
-title: "3.1 Beyond Having Things in Common"
+title: "Beyond Having Things in Common"
 description: "Shared interests don't predict relationship success.
 Here's what actually does — and it's not what you think."
 sidebar:
   order: 1